Jan 14, 2023

 In this video, I'm going to go over exactly how to do that before we get started.

-My name is Kal, I'm a developer store owner.
+My name is Kal, and I'm a developer store owner.

 Right?
 All right.